Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/install-ledger-app.rst

 To find out which firmware version the Ledger is running, do the following:

 #.
-On the Ledger navigate to **Settings** and press both buttons for a little while to enter the Settings menu.
+On the Ledger press both buttons for a little while until the Settings icon appears.
+Press both buttons to enter the Settings menu.

 #.
 Press the right button to navigate to **Firmware version**.

 #.
 Press both buttons to view the **Secure Element** version.

-If it says **2.1.0**, you don’t have to update the firmware.
+   - For **Nano S**, if it says **2.1.0**, you don’t have to update the firmware.
+If there’s a lower version number, you’ll have to update the firmware.

+   - For **Nano S Plus**, if it says **1.0.3**, you don't have to update the firmware.
 If there’s a lower version number, you’ll have to update the firmware.

 For details on how to update the Ledger firmware, see `Ledger Nano S guide <https://support.ledger.com/hc/en-us/articles/360002731113-Update-Ledger-Nano-S-firmware>`_ or `Ledger Nano S Plus guide <https://support.ledger.com/hc/en-us/articles/4445777839901-Update-Ledger-Nano-S-Plus-firmware?docs=true>`_.